arahmitz/adamblogstuff/content/projects/index.md

 heroStyle = "background"
 +++

-### Forever Skies (PC, PS5)
+## Forever Skies (PC, PS5)
 ![Forever Skies main logo](/images/projects/foreverskiesmain.jpg "[Forever Skies](https://store.steampowered.com/app/1641960/Forever_Skies/_) - Animation & Rigging")

-Forever Skies is a first-person post-apocalyptic survival game with co-operation option.
-During the game players fill the role of a scientist sent back to destroyed Earth in order to find a cure for a mysterious disease.
+*Forever Skies* is a first-person post-apocalyptic survival game.
+Return to Earth, ravaged by an ecological disaster.
+Fly, upgrade and customize your mobile high-tech airship base.
+Scavenge resources to survive, face dangers on the surface and hunt for viral pathogens to cure a mysterious illness.

-To achieve success, players have to avoid dangers, scavenge the Earth for resources, craft tools and build an Airship, allowing them to travel across the Skies.
+In *Forever Skies*, I am responsible for animation and rigging within the project.
+I am focused on the blender-related side of the pipeline where I rig bipeds, non-bipeds, weapons and structures.
+Additionally I am responsible for many animations within the project - I've been mostly adapting already-done FPP animations into TPP (for co-op purposes), but I've also done my share of FPP animation, weapon, structure and non-humanoid sequences both in blender and using UE4's Sequencer.

-I am responsible for animation and rigging within the project, mostly working on adapting first person animation into third person perspective (for co-op purposes), rigging and animating tools, strutures and enemies.
-Besides that I am working within sequencer building cutscenes and work on pipeline-related stuff.
+Beyond the creative aspects, I actively contribute to integrating animations into Unreal Engine 4, ensuring a seamless and immersive gaming experience.
+I strive to create a better animation pipeline, actively using python to address and solve various technical challanges, thus optimizing our workflow within the team.